-TEA must monitor the activities of federal grant subrecipients to ensure that federal grant awards are used for authorized purposes in compliance with laws, regulations, and the provisions of contracts or grant agreements, and to ensure that performance goals are achieved.
-This requirement is given in Office of Management and Budget (OMB) Circular A-133, Subpart D, §__.400(d)(3) and in Title 34 of the Code of Federal Regulations (CFR), §80.40(a) and §74.51(a).
+TEA must monitor the activities of federal grant subrecipients to ensure that federal grant awards are used for authorized purposes in compliance with federal statutes, regulations, and the terms and conditions of federal awards.
+This requirement is given in Title 2 of the Code of Federal Regulations (CFR), 200.331(d) and 34 CFR §76.770.

 Requirements for Federal Grant Subrecipients

 Federal grant subrecipients must comply with the following requirements:

 All subrecipients of federal grants must have a financial management system that meets certain federal financial management standards.
 This requirement is specified in the general and fiscal guidelines and general provisions and assurances published by TEA.
 All grant applicants agree to this requirement at the time that they certify and submit the grant application.
 The requirement is given in 2 CFR 200.302.

 All school districts, open-enrollment charter schools, and education service centers (ESCs) must maintain records in accordance with the provisions of TEA's Financial Accountability System Resource Guide (FASRG).
 The Financial Accounting and Reporting (FAR) module of FASRG (or Module 11, Special Supplement to Financial Accounting and Reporting, Nonprofit Charter School Chart of Accounts, if applicable) establishes the requirements for proper budgeting, financial accounting, and reporting systems.
 FAR (and Module 11) are structured to comply with federal financial management standards requiring that grant funds be accounted for according to a fund-code structure.